Quick Multi-Robot Motion Planning by Combining Sampling and Search: Introduction

-The proposed algorithm \algoname is especially inspired by two algorithms, respectively for SBMP and MAPF. \begin{itemize} \item \emph{Expansive Space Trees (EST)}~\cite{hsu1997path}, an example of SBMP, that solves single-robot motion planning by constructing a query tree growing with random walks. \item \emph{A$^\ast$ search with Operator Decomposition}~\cite{standley2010finding} that solves MAPF efficiently by decomposing successors in the search tree such that at most one agent takes an action at the same time, rather than all agents take actions simultaneously. \end{itemize} We realize rapid MRMP by \emph{uniting} these techniques.
+SSSP is directly inspired by two algorithms, respectively for SBMP and MAPF: \emph{(i)~Expansive Space Trees (EST)}~\cite{hsu1997path} is an example of SBMP, which performs planning by constructing a query tree growing with random walks. \emph{(ii)~\astar with operator decomposition}~\cite{standley2010finding} solves MAPF efficiently by decomposing successors in the search tree such that at most one agent takes an action, rather than all agents take actions simultaneously.
+We realize rapid MRMP by combining these techniques.